auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 ### Returning to the self

 We live on the surface of a water planet tuned to just the right energy levels to allow for an extremely complex change in matter and energy resulting in the observable universe.
-The constant, ongoing change we call life our blips of energy from one state of energy to another state.
+The constant, ongoing change we call life are blips of energy from one state to another.

 ---